Sepsis and Influenza

 People who are infected with an influenza virus may develop a serious condition called sepsis.
 Sometimes called blood poisoning, sepsis is the body's often deadly response to infection or injury.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia and urinary tract infections, and viral infections like the flu.
 Worldwide, one-third of people who develop sepsis die.
-Many who do survive are left with organ dysfunction and/or amputations.
-(What is the prognosis (outcome) with sepsis?)
+Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, and organ dysfunction (don’t work properly) and/or amputations.

 Doctors have found that rates of sepsis and severe sepsis tend to go up during so-called flu season, up to a 16% to 17% increase.
 (PulmonaryReviews.com)

 There are different types of influenza.
 There is the annual seasonal influenza and others, such as the H1N1 influenza, avian flu, swine flu, and so on.

 There are three separate types of viruses:

 - Type A: Type A influenzas affect both people and animals, such as birds.
 The animals help spread the virus, which can be very serious.
 The type A flus are the ones that cause most of the flu pandemics or epidemics.
 In 1918, the world was hit with the “Spanish flu,” which killed millions of people.
 It was feared in 2009, that the H1N1 virus would have similar outcomes.